Luc-Bertin/PythonBlog/_posts/2020-09-25-Scikit-Learn.md

 Model parameters change over the data the model has been trained on.

-Model hyperparameters have values that should be fixed prior to running the algorithm on the data to construct the model.
+Model hyperparameters have values that should be **fixed prior to running the algorithm** on the data to construct the model.
 The model structure can change depending on the values set for the hyperparameters.
-Hyperparams then eventually control the process of defining your model.
+Hyperparams then eventually control the process of defining your model.<br>
-These are "parameters" to ultimately fine-tune, often controlling overfitting tendency of the model.
+These are "parameters" to ultimately fine-tune, often controlling overfitting tendency of the model.<br>
 A regression model built using OLS method and not using any penalization does not have any hyperparameters.
 A regression model made from using Gradient Descent algorithm does indeed use an hyperparameter: the learning rate.

 ## A performance measure